MeltWS/ProShinePathfinder/ADDINGMAPS.md

 ### - Understanding the need for exceptions:

-Sometime, maps have the same name as in the game, but you can only access a part of them because of your team, items or simply because they are not at the same locations
+Sometime, you can only access a part of a map because of your team, items or simply because the map is devised by a cave, or another zone
-For example: there could be water in the middle of a map, then you need to have `surf` to be able to cross that part.
+For example: `Route 10` is devided in multiple parts due to water, and `Rock Tunnel`.
 Another example would be `Route 2`: there are parts before and after the forest, some part you can only access with `cut`.
 In these cases the maps need to be subdivided for the algorithm to make no mistakes.
 Example: If we are on the top side of `route 2` then the closest Pokecenter would be in `Pewter City`, if we are on the bottom side then it is in `Viridian City`.